 A funeral is scheduled for Tuesday, January 14 at 2:00 pm at Dahlonega Baptist Church.
 Dr. Steven Wright and Dr. William Hutcheson will officiate the service.
 All are welcome to attend and celebrate Mr. Robinson’s life.
 Family will receive friends on Monday, January 13 from 5:00-8:00 pm at Dahlonega Funeral Home.
 Burial will take place at Dahlonega Memorial Park Cemetery.
 In lieu of flowers, please send donations to Dahlonega Baptist Church at 234 Hawkins Street, Dahlonega, GA 30533 or Jeremiah’s Place at North Georgia Interfaith Ministries, P.O.
 Box 668, Dahlonega, GA 30533.

-To send flowers to Hoyt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hoyt E Robinson, please visit our floral store.